-The Group financial statements are a consolidation of 14 group companies.
-We identified four group companies that, in our view, require an audit of their complete financial information due to their size or risk characteristics.
-For two of these group companies (CREALOGIX (Deutschland) GmbH and CREALOGIX BaaS GmbH & Co.
-KG), we worked very closely with the component audit team in Germany.
-Our involvement included setting the materiality, having conference calls to discuss the risk assessment, planned and performed audit procedures as well as receiving and reviewing the full scope reporting.
-The Group audit team performed analytical procedures over further major locations to achieve comfort of material balances.
+The Group financial statements are a consolidation of 14 Group companies.
+We identified five Group companies that, in our view, require an audit of their complete financial information due to their size or risk characteristics.
+For three of these Group companies (CREALOGIX (Deutschland) GmbH, CREALOGIX BaaS GmbH & Co.
+KG and Innofis EGSM S.L), we worked very closely with the component audit teams in Germany and Spain.
+Our involvement included setting the materiality, having conference calls to discuss the risk assessment and the planned and performed audit procedures as well as receiving and reviewing the full scope reporting.
+The Group audit team performed analytical procedures over further major locations to achieve comfort over material balances.
 Further, the Group audit team performed specific audit procedures over the Group consolidation.
-In order to exercise the appropriate direction and supervision over the work of the component auditors, the Group engagement team performed several conference calls with the component auditors.
+In order to exercise the appropriate direction and supervision over the work of the component auditors, the Group engagement team held several conference calls with the component auditors.